andsfonseca/open-smart-fit/README.md

 # Open-Smart-Fit

-This library was created in order to retrieve information about Smart Fit gyms
+This library was created in order to retrieve information about Smart Fit gyms.

 ## What is?